Waldemar Becker: Back to the military

-In 1871 Becker went to fight against Turkey in the Egyptian Army.
-Success, however, was not special.
-Becker moved to serve, with the recommendation of the ambassador of Russia in Constantinople, Count Ignatiev, in Serbia's army headquarters, where he began to reform in Serbia army.
+In 1871, Becker went to fight against Turkey in the Egyptian Army.
+Success, however, was not remarkable.
+With the recommendation of the ambassador of Russia in Constantinople, Count Ignatiev, Becker moved to serve in Serbia's army headquarters, where he began to carry out reforms in the Serbian army.
 At the same time, Becker exerted pressure on the Serbian government to declare the war against Turkey.
 Becker was appointed as the Chief of Staff of the Serbian Army Headquarters, but was forced to resign, however, after argument with the Serbian king.
 Since then, even the Russian army did not want to employ him.
-Becker went to Greece, which currently planned to form a Balkan League and attack against Turkey.
+Becker went to Greece, where plans were underway for the Balkan League and an attack against Turkey.
 The plans, however, fell after Russia initiated peace talks.

 Back to Paris

-After the cancellation of the Balkan League and the attack against Turkey Becker returned to Paris, where his friends got him a position as a political journalist in L'Estafette magazine.
+After the cancellation of the Balkan League and the attack against Turkey, Becker returned to Paris, where his friends got him a position as a political journalist in the L'Estafette magazine.
 At the same time, Becker wrote to a number of other newspapers and magazines and books.
-The writings attracted attention and debate, but the special attention and outcry was raised by his 1880 article "La Finlande indépendante et neutre."
-In his writing Becker predicted fairly accurately the future Russian oppression in Finland, and at the same time called the Finns to arms in order to obtain complete freedom and acquire guarantees of neutrality from the Great powers.
-During the difficult years following the article, Becker sought a living journalist, and France in the Spain, and wrote, especially the Balkan issues.
+The writings attracted attention and debate, but the special attention and outcry was raised by his 1880 article "La Finlande indépendante et neutre".
+In his writing, Becker predicted fairly accurately the future Russian oppression in Finland, and at the same time called the Finns to arms in order to obtain complete freedom and acquire guarantees of neutrality from the Great powers.
+In the difficult years that followed the publication, Becker earned his living as a journalist in both France and Spain, writing especially about Balkan affairs.

 Years of Russification in Finland

-During the Russian Oppression Becker wrote of the Finnish question behind the pseudonym Ilmarinen.
-Becker was a very skilful and versatile high-policy expert.
-He was an intelligent, multilingual, and a wonderful club man but without perseverance and adaptability needed.
-Rest of their lives Becker lived in Naples in making the Finnish case known.
+During the Russian Oppression, Becker wrote of the Finnish question behind the pseudonym Ilmarinen.
+For the rest of his life, Becker lived in Naples, Italy, using his writings to raise awareness of Finnish affairs.
+He died in Rome, Italy, in 1907.

+Personal life

+Becker was said to be a highly skilled and versatile expert in high-level politics.
+He has also been described as intelligent, multilingual, and a charming companion, but lacking perseverance and the necessary adaptability.

 Becker was married in 1866 to a Mexican, Maria Conception Adorno, and since 1889 to a widow of a Greek banker, Anna Komnenos.
 After the death of Becker's widow in 1929 their ashes were brought to Finland for burial in 1931.